Damage and recovery of flagella in soil bacteria exposed to shear within long microchannels: Methods

 \subsection{Inoculation and data acquisition}

-To prepare the microfluidic device for the experiments, one end of a hose was connected to the microchannel, while HM-Ara-PVP was injected through the other end of the hose using a glass syringe and syringe pump (neMESYS Base 120 and low pressure module V2, Cetoni).
-Once the microchannel was filled, making sure that no air bubbles were left inside, the injection was stopped and the collection chamber was emptied, so that only the microchannel was flooded.
+To prepare the microfluidic device for the experiments, one end of the tubing was connected to the microchannel, while HM-Ara-PVP was injected through the other end using a glass syringe and syringe pump (neMESYS Base 120 and low-pressure module V2, Cetoni).
+Once the microchannel was filled, ensuring no air bubbles were left inside, the injection was stopped, and the collection chamber was emptied so that only the microchannel was flooded.
 Then, the syringe was disconnected and replaced by another one containing the bacterial suspension used in the experiment.
-Finally, the bacterial suspension was injected through the hose with a constant flow rate, going through the microchannel until it arrived at the collection chamber (Fig.~\ref{fig: microchannels}).
-Once filled, the sheared suspension was transferred to a large cylindrical cavity, in order to avoid flow, where bacterial swimming was observed.
+Finally, the bacterial suspension was injected through the tubing with a constant flow rate, going through the microchannel until it arrived at the collection chamber (Fig.~\ref{fig: microchannels}(b)).
+Once filled, the sheared suspension was transferred to a large cylindrical cavity to avoid flow, where bacterial swimming was observed.

-The bacteria in the cylindrical microfluidic cavity was observed with a Nikon Eclipse TS100 microscope in bright field, a 40$\times$/0.6 NA objective and an Andor Zyla sCMOS camera.
+The bacteria in the cylindrical microfluidic cavity were observed with a Nikon Eclipse TS100 microscope in a bright field, a 40$\times$/0.6 NA objective, and an Andor Zyla sCMOS camera.
 Videos were recorded at 50 fps (frames per second), with an extension of 1000 frames and a resolution of 1024 $\times$ 1024 pixels$^2$.
 Calibration for the optical system indicates a ratio of 6.24 pixel/\si{\micro\meter}, this implies that the imaged regions have an area of 164 $\times$ 164 \si{\micro\meter^2}.